bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/03-initial-setup.md

 # Webpack Setup (Recap)

-1. Install webpack for the project and save to `package.json`

 ???

-Here's a recap of how to set up webpack
+Here's a recap of how to set up webpack. ...

 --

+1. Install webpack for the project and save to `package.json` ???

+Add webpack by installing it with npm and saving it to the package's list of developere dependencies. ...

+--

-2. Create a `scripts` entry (`build`) in `package.json` or integrate webpack with your task runner --
+2. Create a `scripts` entry (`build`) in `package.json` or integrate webpack with your task runner ???

+Setup a build process with webpack through an npm build script or with your task runner of choice. ...

+--

-3. Create a webpack configuration, default filename `webpack.config.js` --
+3. Create a webpack configuration, default filename `webpack.config.js` ???

+Add a configuration file for webpack called `webpack.config.js`. ...

+--

 4. In config object, make sure to define _at least_ these properties: